dobrakmato/brainfuck-interpreter/README.md

 sys     0m0.007s
 ```

 In this example we see almost 2x performance improvement.
+Printing of statistics
+can be disabled by passing `--no-stats` as second parameter of the application.

 ## Sample programs